Updates

 Fighting to close the GAP on global pediatric TB care

-Building upon the energy of Global TB Program staff members and with nearly a decade of robust TB experience and innovation, the Global TB Program was most recently awarded a five-year, $5 million Centers for Disease Control and Prevention (CDC) grant that will operate from September 2020 through September 2025.
-This five year project, “Closing – TB GAPS – for people living with HIV: TB Guidance for Adaptable Patient-centered Services” (TB GAPS), will focus on finding and preventing TB in children and youth, while simultaneously determining the most cost-effective prevention strategy and promoting best practices to sustain the impact of our work.
+Building on the energy of Global TB Program staff members and nearly a decade of robust TB experience and innovation, the Centers for Disease Control and Prevention (CDC) awarded the Global TB Program a $5 million grant, effective from September 2020 through September 2026.
+This project, "Closing – TB GAPS – for people living with HIV: TB Guidance for Adaptable Patient-centered Services" (TB GAPS), is focused on finding and preventing TB in children and youth, while simultaneously determining the most cost-effective prevention strategy and promoting best practices to sustain the impact of our work.

 Texas Children’s Global Health Network leads efforts that advance healthcare equity through innovative collaboration in care, education and research globally.